The-DevSec-Blueprint/dsb-digest/README.md

 ## Overview

-This repository will contain a list of all blog posts that are uploaded/committed to Hashnode, <del>Medium</del>, and Dev.TO.
+This repository will contain a list of all blog posts that are uploaded/committed to Hashnode and Dev.TO.
 This is the parent repository for the DevSec Blueprint and all of Damien's blog posts that he's written over the course of his career.

 >**PSA:** Make sure you read your own damn docs for your own good, because you and I both know you tend to _"forget"_!